Subsurface Energy

 CEE/EAS/ME: Background in mechanics; interests in programming, image analysis, data processing.

-CEE/EE: Experience in sensors and microprocessors, arduino, or raspberry pi, and code writing.
+CEE/EE: Experience in sensors and microprocessors, Arduino, or Raspberry Pi, and coding.

 Meeting Schedule & Location